StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-teams-endpoint.md

 <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for adding a local *Microsoft Teams* [endpoint](../manage-endpoints/about-endpoints.md) in TheHive.
+Add a local *Microsoft Teams* [endpoint](../manage-endpoints/about-endpoints.md) in TheHive to send messages to your Teams channels.

 {% include-markdown "includes/local-global-endpoints.md" %}